Indian commerce with early English colonists and the early United States: Federal involvement

 Johnson v.
-M'Intosh proved that the new central government was in favor of sovereign property rights, by stating that private citizens could not purchase Native American land, and that the federal government has the sole right to negotiate with tribal nations.
+McIntosh proved that the new central government was in favor of sovereign property rights, by stating that private citizens could not purchase Native American land, and that the federal government has the sole right to negotiate with tribal nations.

 Cherokee Nation v.
 Georgia was a case that stripped away of rights from Cherokee Nation due to the court arguing that the tribe had no original jurisdiction because they were a sovereign tribe.
 Supporters uphold this verdict under Article III of the Constitution.

 Worcester v.
 Georgia argued the fundamentals of state government and established boundaries that ensured peace and privacy with the Cherokee Nation.
 In a 5-1 decision, the court argued in favor of Worcester that the state of Georgia does not have the authority to regulate the intercourse between citizens of its state and members of the Cherokee Nation.

 In 1830, President Andrew Jackson enacted The Indian Removal Act, in which Native Americans east of the Mississippi were forced to move west of the Mississippi River.
 The logistics behind it were due to high demand of American settlers wanting to live there.